Are you ready for a Yes Day Challenge? Here are some super fun Yes Day ideas (plus a few ground rules you might want to lay down first)!

 You can get together with your kids and brainstorm low-cost or free ideas that would be enjoyable for your family.

 If you plan in advance for your family’s Yes Day, you can save up money for it.
-Use a worksheet like this to keep track of your savings each week to prepare for the fun day.
+Use a worksheet like this to keep track of your savings each week to prepare for the fun day or use this Yes, Day Planner to brainstorm ideas and jot down prices in order to plan ahead!

 What to Expect on a Yes Day?